Arszilla/fake-proxmox-subscription/README.md

 - Proxmox Backup Server (1.x or later)

 What this package does is:
-1. **Non-Intrusive**: Performs 0 modification to the system files.
+1. **Non-Intrusive**: Performs 0 modifications to the system files.
 2. **Future-Proof**: Requires no adjustments between system updates & major upgrades.
-3. **Hassle-Free**: Install or uninstall with ease, just 1 command and done.
+3. **Hassle-Free**: Install (or uninstall) with ease.
-4. **Debian-ized**: Comes as a proper Debian package, fresh from GitHub CI/CD to provide transparency to its delivery.
+4. **Debian-ized**: `fake-proxmox-license` is delivered as a proper Debian package, fresh from GitHub CI/CD to provide transparency and automation.
 5. **Fuck JavaScript**: No JavaScript is involved in the whole process, because fuck JavaScript.